 For the convenience of participants, recordings of each class session are posted privately for one month after the end of each session.
 Santa Fe Workshops takes the recordings down after one month to protect the intellectual property of our instructors.

-M. H. Rubin has been a photographer and collector for more than 40 years, newly relocated to Santa Fe after decades in the Bay Area.
-As a young protégé of Jerry Uelsmann, he began by creating images that were both composed and surreal.
-Today Rubin embraces the passion of the amateur and evangelizes photographic exploration for consumers.
+M. H. Rubin has been a photographer and collector for more than 40 years, recently relocated to Santa Fe after decades in the Bay Area.
+As a young protégé of Jerry Uelsmann, he began by creating images that were surreal.
+Over time he developed a practice that was “pure seeing” and unmanipulated.
+Today Rubin embraces the passion of the amateur and evangelizes photographic exploration for everyone.
 He manages a large photo collection of classical 20th-century works, always incorporated into his workshops, and has spent the past years developing this new curriculum in photographic education.
 His book The Photograph as Haiku was released in 2023.

 Concurrent with photography, he has had an entrepreneurial career that has spanned industries such as publishing, consumer retail, entertainment media, and technology.
 Career highlights include Lucasfilm, Netflix, and Adobe.
 He has had editing and post-production roles on numerous television and movie projects, including the miniseries “Lonesome Dove,” and the Bertolucci feature “The Sheltering Sky.”